 Occupational therapists typically do the following:

-- To focus and include physical, social, psychological and environmental aspects of the patient while making the treatment plan.
+- To focus and include physical, social, psychological and environmental aspects of a patient while making a treatment plan.

 - To establish realistic goals with the patient with meaningful outcomes.

 - To record and maintain the patients progress.